Dahlias: How to Care for, Plant and Grow

 From August until frost, dahlias unfurl one of the widest-ranging palettes of flower color, forms and sizes of any plant.
 They bloom in nearly every flower color except true blue, and bloom size ranges from 12-inch-wide dinner plates to anemone-like forms to small button-like pompons.

 Native to central Mexico, dahlias are easy to grow if given adequate sunlight and rich well-drained soil.
 These shrubby plants grow from bulb-like tuberous roots, or tubers – which often present two challenges for gardeners.
 The tubers, sold in garden centers and mail-order nurseries, often rot.
 And depending on how cold your winters get, they may require digging and storing indoors until planting time next spring.
+As a result many gardeners treat dahlias not as perennials, but as tender bulbs or annuals.
 But more about this later.

 Select a spot that gets at least six hours of sunlight a day, preferably more.